Things to Do on the Big Island of Hawaii

 Bring bug repellant though.
 You’re on Hilo side now.

-(As a magnet and full-service buffet line for every mosquito I’ve ever encountered, I prefer using bug repelling wipes, which don’t shoot stuff into the air all over the place like the pressurized cans do!)
+(As a magnet and full-service buffet line for every mosquito I’ve ever encountered, I prefer using bug repelling wipes, which don’t shoot stuff into the air all over the place like the pressurized cans do!
+Plus, they’re easy to pack for a flight.)

 Hawaii Tropical Bioreserve & Garden (Scenic Drive, Onomea Bay)